 When you apply the quick-fix, ReSharper:

-Invoking Smart Completion (Ctrl+Alt+Space) will offer additional context-sensitive options depending where you are in code.
-For example, invoking smart completion in an event handler declaration will offer to generate the handler method:
+If you invoke Smart Completion by pressing Ctrl+Alt+Space, ReSharper will offer additional context-sensitive options depending where you are in code.
+For example, invoking smart completion in an event handler declaration will offer to generate the handler method.

 Of course, once you've used ReSharper code completion this way, the required namespace import directive will be inserted automatically.